juice-shop/multi-juicer/README.md

 helm install -f values.yaml multi-juicer ./multi-juicer/helm/multi-juicer/
 ```

-To customize the JuiceShop instances themselves (theme, logo, enabled challenges, ...), see the [JuiceShop customization guide](./guides/customization/customization.md).
+To customize the theming of the JuiceShop instances and the MultiJuicer UI (theme, logo, enabled challenges, ...), see the [JuiceShop customization guide](./guides/customization/customization.md).

 ### Deinstallation